 According the company, "This is the product of over 30,000 man hours devoted by passionate engineers and scientists to develop the most accurate and musical DAC ever designed".Inside the Reference DAC are 23 individual printed circuit boards, each completely and independently shielded.
 It contains over 5500 discrete parts, so obviously the manufacturing and QC process must be quite demanding.

 This barely scratches the surface, so to speak, of the thought and care that went into every detail of this all out assault on the state of the art in digital.
-It is reasonable to have very high expectations of a $145,000 DAC.
+It is reasonable to have very high expectations of a DAC with a six-figure price tag.
 In which case, would it be surprising that Wadax would be able to meet their claims in every regard?

 One of the most astounding aspects to the Reference DAC design is that the jitter spec on it is a mere 12FS of jitter.
 A femtosecond is one quadrillionth of a second.
 Normally jitter in a high end DAC is measured in picoseconds.
 A picosecond is one billionith of a second which is already an exceedingly small number.
 In fact it takes 85 picoseconds for light to travel just one inch.
 So a jitter spec of 12FS is a bit mind-boggling to say the least!